-Violent Crimes Lawyer Culver City, CA. When you're up against violent crimes charges, it can feel like the whole world is against you.
-They risk damaging your reputation, ruining your career, and worst yet, a long time in jail or prison.
-But all hope is not lost.
-And when you call the Law Offices of David S. Chesley, Inc., you get a shield that will guard you from these legal and personal consequences.
+Violent Crimes Lawyer Culver City, CA. Violent crime allegations are dangerous, whether they are felonies or misdemeanors.
+They risk wrecking your reputation, ruining your career, and worst of all, a lengthy prison sentence.
+But accusations are not the same as convictions.
+And when you call the Law Offices of David S. Chesley, Inc., you are hiring a team that knows how to safeguard you from these consequences.
 We will fight to protect you from violent crime accusations in each of the below categories (and more):

 - Assault, Threats, and Interpersonal Harm